HomeTechnologyThe Benefits of Ultrasonic Testing: Why It Is a Popular NDT Choice

 7. Safe and Environmentally Friendly

-No harmful radiation or chemicals are involved in UT, making it safer for technicians and the environment.
-Unlike radiographic testing, which requires controlled environments due to exposure risks, UT can be performed safely in various settings without additional precautions.
+UT does not involve the use of harmful radiation or chemicals, thus it is safer for technicians and the environment.
+On the other hand, radiographic testing needs controlled environments due to the exposure risks, but UT can be safely performed in various settings without the risk of exposing the environment or the public.

 Industries That Rely on Ultrasonic Testing